Polybutylene

 Polybutylene (polybutene-1, poly(1-butene), PB-1) is a polyolefin or saturated polymer with the chemical formula (CH_{2}CH(Et))_{n}.
-Not be confused with polybutene, PB-1 is mainly used in piping.
+PB-1 is mainly used in piping.

 Production

 Polybutylene is produced by polymerisation of 1-butene using supported Ziegler–Natta catalysts.

 Catalysts

 Isotactic PB-1 is produced commercially using two types of heterogeneous Ziegler–Natta catalysts.
 The first type of catalyst contains two components, a solid pre-catalyst, the δ-crystalline form of TiCl_{3}, and solution of an organoaluminum cocatalyst, such as Al(C_{2}H_{5})_{3}.
 The second type of pre-catalyst is supported.
 The active ingredient in the catalyst is TiCl_{4} and the support is microcrystalline MgCl_{2}.
 These catalysts also contain special modifiers, organic compounds belonging to the classes of esters or ethers.
 The pre-catalysts are activated by combinations of organoaluminum compounds and other types of organic or organometallic modifiers.
 Two most important technological advantages of the supported catalysts are high productivity and a high fraction of the crystalline isotactic polymer they produce at 70–80 °C under standard polymerization conditions.